sandinmyjoints/leveraging-node/talk.md

 Note:
 - Read our engineering blog to learn more.
-- If this sounded interesting, check out our careers page.
+- If what we do sounded interesting, check out our careers page.
 - Thanks for listening.
 That's it.